jeffersonfparil/jeffersonfparil.github.io/_posts/2021-09-27-RGB-and-HSV-colour-spaces.md

 ![](/img/2021-09-27.svg)

 For example, when I tell you that a colour pixel is `[100, 160, 35]` to represent the red, green, and blue 8-bit colour channels, what colour do you picture?
 Contrast that with `[0.25, 0.64, 0.38]` to represent the hue, saturation, and value of a pixel.
 We know that for hue, i.e. the colour wheel goes across the 3 primary colours where red is at position 0, green at a third of the way (i.e. ~33% or 120°), and blue at two-thirds of the way (i.e. ~67% or 240°).
 The colours transitions from red, orange, yellow, yellow-green, green, cyan, blue, violet, magenta, then back to red.
-Now since we have 25% hue value or  90° along the colour, then we can say that the pixel is yellow-greenish.
+Now since we have 25% hue value or  90° along the colour wheel, then we can say that the pixel is yellow-greenish.

 Python script to generate the RGB and HSV colour representations: